 The surname McAleenan was first found in Connacht (Irish: Connachta, (land of the) descendants of Conn), where they were prominent in the west being anciently associated as hereditary physicians to the O'Flahertys.

 Families with the McLees or McAlees spellings were traditionally doctors or physicians.

 By the 16th century different branches had developed in Galway, in Leix, and in Munster at Cork and Limerick.
 The name in Gaelic was O'Laidhigh.

 Early History of the McAleenan family

-Another 438 words (31 lines of text) covering the years 1253, 1600, 1650, and 1734 are included under the topic Early McAleenan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McAleenan research.
+Another 121 words (9 lines of text) covering the years 1253, 1650, 1734 and 1600 are included under the topic Early McAleenan History in all our PDF Extended History products and printed products wherever possible.

 McAleenan Spelling Variations

 The recording of names in Ireland during the Middle Ages was an inconsistent endeavor at best.
 Since the general population did not know how to read or write, they could only specify how their names should be recorded orally.
 Research into the name McAleenan revealed spelling variations, including McAlea, McAlee, MacAlee, MacAlea, MacLee, McLee, MacLees, McLees, MacLeas, McLeas, O'Lees, O'Leas, Lee and many more.